AshOlogn/ash-language-interpreter/README.md

 - `-[1,2,3]` yields `[3,2,1]`

-#### String/Array Indexing Operations
+#### String/Array Indexing
 Indexing of strings and arrays is done Python style, meaning that you can access both individual elements as well as slices.
-Positive indices are zero-indexed and negative indices count from the back, with -1 denoting the last element.
+Positive indices are zero-indexed and negative indices count from the back, with -1 denoting the last element (different from Python, in which -1 denotes the second to last element).
 I'd rather not belabor a system already described by the Python language, so here are some examples of how indexing works:
 - `"abcd"[0]` returns `'a'`
 - `[1,2,3][1]` returns `2`
 - `"abcd"[-2]` returns `'c'`
 - `[1,2,3,4][2:-1]` returns `[3,4]`
 - `"abcd"[2:1]` returns `""`

-### Casting
+#### Casting
 Casting is done implicitly if going from a smaller to larger type (i.e. int32 to double) or to a string in all cases, be it during variable assignment or in expressions.
 If a value is assigned to a variable of a smaller type, then the interpreter throws an error, since such a conversion could be lossy and thus must be specified explicitly.
 A wider variety of casts (including lossy ones) can be specified explicitly without creating errors.
 The syntax for casting is C-style.

 The following are examples of valid implicit casts: